In recent times all over the world, people have had to stay inside their homes for a prolonged period of time.

 One can define ‘Tapas’ in many ways.
 I would say ‘practice’ is the most efficient form of austerity.

 Whether it is a daily routine that you follow, or a certain set of principles that you stick to, no matter what.
-A discipline enhances your character as nothing else can.
+Discipline enhances your character as nothing else can.

-It automatically simplifies at least one portion of your life – big or small, depending upon the discipline you dedicate yourself too.
+It automatically simplifies at least one portion of your life – big or small, depending upon the discipline you dedicate yourself to.

 Or say, you choose not to let a habitual negative remark from your spouse affect your opinion about you; you are choosing a simple life by turning away from negativity.